Warning signs of a common, deadly cancer

 And when it comes to the leading causes of cancer-related deaths, colorectal cancer ranks third for both men and women.

-In fact, the American Cancer Society estimates this year, along with over 97,000 new cases of colon cancer, over 43,000 cases of rectal cancer will be diagnosed, and more than 50,000 people will die as a result.
+In fact, the American Cancer Society estimates that this year, 101,420 new cases of colon cancer and 44,180 cases of rectal cancer will be diagnosed, and more than 51,000 people will die as a result.

 Overall, a man’s lifetime risk of developing this deadly form of cancer is approximately 1 in 22.
 For a woman, her risk drops to 1 in 24.